HarshadRanganathan/helm-aws-load-balancer-controller/README.md

 We will be using IRSA (IAM Roles for Service Accounts) to give the required permissions to the AWS Load Balancer Controller pod to provision load balancers.

+`Note: You need to create an OIDC provider for your cluster to make use of IRSA.
+Refer - https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html`

 1. Create a new IAM policy `aws-load-balancer-controller-pol` with the policy document at `iam/policy.json`

 2. Create a new IAM role `aws-load-balancer-controller-rol` and attach the IAM policy `aws-load-balancer-controller-pol`